And woke in shock, the red glow so close . . .

 Eventually the noises stopped, and Ruby and Jimmy came back in.

-Exzy wandered into the kitchen and looked at the granola bars box.
+Exzy wandered into the kitchen and looked at the empty granola bars box.
 Shrugged and grabbed an orange.
 He sat in the back yard and wondered how long it had been since he’d last brushed his teeth.
 Brushed his hair.
 Taken a bath.

 I slept two nights, so this is only the third day.